mage-obsidian/docs/docs/theme/index.md

 - While some features and designs are being finalized, this theme is positioned to redefine the Magento frontend experience.

 ## Vision
+- **SEO-friendly foundation:** Designed to ensure fast load times, clean URLs, and a structure that maximizes search engine performance.
+The theme leverages optimized components to deliver a fast and well-structured frontend.
 - **Modern Tooling:** Utilizes technologies like **Vite**, **TailwindCSS**, **Vue.js**, and **ESM** to ensure a cutting-edge development experience.
 - **Breaking Free from the Past:** Moves beyond the constraints of legacy themes such as **Blank** and **Luma**, offering developers a clean slate for innovation.
 - **Developer-Centric:** Designed with developers in mind, prioritizing simplicity, modularity, and workflows that streamline frontend customization.